-In preparing this Statement, events up 4 November 2024 have been considered.
+In preparing this Statement, events up to 24 June 2024 have been considered.
 This is the date when the Director of Finance authorised the Statement for issue.

 CASH FLOW STATEMENT

 The Cash Flow Statement shows the changes in cash and cash equivalents of the Council during the reporting period.